How to Become a Certified School Nurse

 Do I Want to Be a Certified School Nurse?

 Certified school nurses are registered nurses (RNs) who have been certified by the National Board for Certification of School Nurses (NBCSN).
 They work in school settings caring for the mental and physical health of students.
-School nurses come into contact with children every day who may be carrying infectious diseases, and working with children in general may be tiring and stressful.
+School nurses come into contact with children every day that may be carrying infectious diseases, and working with children in general may be tiring and stressful.
+Depending on the school, both full- and part-time positions are available, and these workers typically work a regular schedule.

 Although individuals may become licensed registered nurses with an associate's degree, the minimum education requirement for certification as a school nurse is a bachelor's degree.
 The following table contains essential requirements for becoming a certified school nurse: